arcus/education_modules/regular_expressions_basics/regular_expressions_basics.md

 <div class = "care">
 <b style="color: rgb(var(--color-highlight));">A little encouragement...</b><br>

-Remember that a token represents a **single character**, so it might be helpful to read something like `[025-8]` aloud one character at a time: "zero or two or five through eight", instead of saying to yourself "twenty five through eight," which is confusing!
+Remember that a token represents a **single character**, so it might be helpful to read something like `[025-8]` aloud one character at a time: say "zero or two or five through eight" to yourself instead of "twenty five through eight," which is confusing!

 </div>